 Restore Apple Pay Suica

 Restoring Suica is exactly the same as migrating to a new device.
-Once you successfully delete Suica on the lost iPhone, or if you have wiped iPhone and want to restore Suica to the same device, simply add Suica in Wallet in iPhone.
+Once you successfully delete Suica on the lost iPhone, or if you have wiped iPhone and want to restore Suica to the same device or a new device, simply add Suica in Wallet in iPhone.
 Suica should show up as a card option in Wallet>Card Type.
 If you don’t see Suica as a card type option, set iPhone Region to Japan then try adding Suica again.
 After successfully adding Suica to Wallet the iPhone Region can be any user preference.